Tionge-Hunga/HR-Employee-Attrition-Dashboard/README.md

 This project presents an interactive **HR Employee Attrition Analysis Dashboard** developed using Microsoft Power BI.

-The project analyses employee data to understand workforce attrition patterns and identify factors associated with employee turnover.
-The data was cleaned and transformed using **Power Query**, while **DAX measures** were created to calculate key performance indicators and support the analysis.
+The project analyses employee data to understand workforce attrition patterns and identify factors contributing to employee turnover.
+The data was cleaned and transformed using **Power Query**, while **DAX measures** were created to calculate key performance indicators (KPI's) and support the analysis.

 The dashboard provides an interactive view of attrition across gender, overtime, department, work-life balance, and job satisfaction.